tropintropin/lessons/README.md

 # lessons
-Repository for my educational and some pet projects.
+This is the place for my pet projects and code snippets.